rsheftel/pandas_market_calendars/docs/new_market.rst

 ======================
 To create a new exchange (or OTC market):

 #.
-Create a new class that inherits from ExchangeCalendar
+Create a new class that inherits from MarketCalendar
 #.
 In the new class create the following class attributes (variables) and set their values to datetime.time():

    #. open_time_default